malaidev/Tutorials/lessons/lesson-2/README.md

 ```
 It will create a `lesson-2.rune` for you.

 Test your 'rune` and see the output you are getting.
-Run the below command In the terminal.
+Run the below command in the terminal.
 ```bash
 rune run lesson-2.rune --image image_grayscale.png
 ```